-In 2020 (just before covid-19 hit) Castlewood began renovation of their facility and we are dancing at Blackhawk Country Club and possibly other local venues during the renovation.
+In 2020 (just before covid-19 hit) Castlewood began renovation of their facility and we are dancing at Blackhawk Country Club in Danville and possibly other area venues during the renovation.
 Current expectations are that the Castlewood renovations will be complete in late 2022.

 Membership (and dance event attendance as a guest) in the HDC is by invitation only.
 Guests are always welcome.
 The Hayward Dance Club welcomes inquiries from prospective members and guests.
 For more information, please contact us.

 3. How much does membership cost?The current membership cost for the dinner dance is $155 a couple.
 Members are billed semi-annually for two (2) dances.
 Currently, members are billed $310 semi-annually